nathan-fiscaletti/keyboardsounds/README.md

 #### Submitting Pull Requests

-1. Fork the repository and create your branch from `main`.
+1. Fork the repository and create your branch from `master`.
-2. If you've added code, write tests for it and make sure existing tests pass.
-3. Ensure your code adheres to the project's coding conventions.
+2. If you've added code, ensure your code adheres to the project's coding conventions.
 4. Update documentation as necessary.
 5. Submit your pull request with a detailed description of your changes.

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.

 ### Getting Help

-Should you have any questions or encounter issues, feel free to open an issue on the repository, and we'll do our best to address it.
+Should you have any questions or encounter issues, feel free to open an issue on the repository, and I'll do my best to address it.

----

-Make sure to adjust the content to reflect your project's specific requirements, such as the main script name, the use of a different test framework, or additional setup steps.